 Sold.

 - Flour.
 Any kind will do.
-I like all-purpose flour for this recipe.
+I typically use all purpose flour for this biscuit recipe.
+Gluten-free flour works too!

 - Salt.
 Just for a touch of flavor.

-- Cold unsalted butter.
+- Cold Unsalted Butter.
 Make sure your butter is cold.
-This is what makes it flaky!
+This is what makes the biscuits flaky!

 - Milk.
 Whole milk, low-fat, or nondairy milk will work!